eyal-lezmy/android-things-workshop/README.md

 ![Raspberry Pi pinout][raspberrypi-pinout]

-What this means basically is that you can connect up to 2 PWM devices, up to 15 GPIO devices, the Raspberry Pi also has 1 port to connect I²C, SPI and UART devices.
+As you can see, with the Raspberry Pi 3, you cannot connect more than 2 PWM devices.
+The Raspberry Pi also has 1 port to connect I²C, SPI and UART devices.
 Each of these interfaces has a name (e.g.: "BCM4", "UART0", "PWM0").
 When you connect a component (e.g. an LED) to the board, you will need to know the name of the connector to communicate with the component.

 ### Discovering the Rainbow HAT